Faridlpz/Git-commands/README.md

 I've just used a new command to delete the cache stored in my repository in order to use gitignore.

-the command used is the following: git rm -rf --cached .
+the command used is the following: git rm -rf --cached . sample

+**git difftool HEAD**

+I've already applied this command to do a comparison between my working directory and my last commit

+**git difftool --staged HEAD**

+I've already applied this command to do a comparison between my staging area against my last commit as a reminder, I need to add something to my staging area.